sianfairley/auth-demo/README.md

 7. Every server API request to a protected backend route should include the authorization token.
 This can be in form of an Authorization header (for example **x-access-token**) in the request

    7b. with fetch() this can be a bit tedious.
-You can check out **axios** library, which is a wrapper around fetch, and provides methods to "always include a particular header" in our AJAX calls, this way we don't have to bother in explicitly including it every time.
+You can check out [Axios](https://github.com/axios/axios) library, which is a wrapper around fetch, and provides methods to "always include a particular header" in our AJAX calls, this way we don't have to bother in explicitly including it every time.

 8. Every time an API call returns a **401 Unauthorized**, React should LOG THE USER OUT (see point 6).

    8b.
 This means we need to check for 401 in every fetch request.. again, tedious.
-Once more, **axios** comes to rescue, we can add some handy "check if response is 401" as a default option (and tell it to logout the user)
+Once more, **Axios** comes to rescue, we can add some handy "check if response is 401" as a default option (and tell it to logout the user)

 ## Express Guards (middleware)